Grokitach/Stalker_GAMMA/README.md

 ## Description

 G.A.M.M.A. stands for Grok's Automated Modular Modpack for Anomaly.
-This modpack for the 100% free and standalone STALKER Anomaly changes *every* aspect of the game, from the entire economy to the minute detail statistic of every gun and artefact.
+This modpack for the 100% free and standalone STALKER Anomaly changes *every* aspect of the game, from the entire economy to the minute detail statistics of every gun and artefact.

 From a technical point of view, the main motivation behind this project is to provide an easy to install, automatically updated and modular modding platform for Stalker Anomaly.
 From a gameplay point of view, the default parameters and mods activated with G.A.M.M.A. aim at providing a balanced survival, scavenging, cooking, crafting and repairing focused experience with a streamlined gameplay.
 GAMMA aims at creating a meaningful and enjoyable sense of progression in the sandbox Chernobyl Exclusion Zone of STALKER Anomaly.